udaymehta/dotfiles/README.md

 # Dotfiles

 > **Warning**
-> Install the pacakges according to your own distribution.
+> Install the packages according to your own distribution.

 Clone the repo
 ```bash